 Defining Permissions on a Role

-Roles serve as repositories of permissions to be assigned to users who belong to them.
+Roles serve as repositories of permissions.
+When a roles is assigned to a user, the user receives all the permissions defined by the role.
 So, to use a role, you need to assign members to it and define the permissions you want to grant to members of the role.